compbio/CRISPRpic/README.md

 # CRISPRpic

-A Pyrhon script for fast and precise analysis of CRISPR-induced mutations via prefixed index counting (CRISPRpic)
+A Python script for fast and precise analysis of CRISPR-induced mutations via prefixed index counting (CRISPRpic)

-CRISPRpic runs on Python 2.7 or later.
-You can simply download CRISPRpic.py and run it without further installation.
+**CRISPRpic runs on Python 2.7 or later.
+You can simply download CRISPRpic.py and run it without further installation.**

+### Dependencies
-Only dependecies are Pandas and matplotlib, which can be easily installed.
+Only dependencies are Pandas and matplotlib, which can be easily installed.

 On Ubuntu or Debian Linux:
 ```